liip/chusho/packages/playground/README.md

 # Chūshō playground

-A Vue app to play with Chūshō’s components and tools.
+A Vue app to develop and test the components and tools.

 ## Usage